Bologna Old Town – Heart Of The Emilia Romagna Region

 We ate like kings on our food tour day with samples of a broad selection of typical Bolognese dishes.
 The learning from that tour helped us order at a restaurant down a small alley that was recommended to us (Osteria Al 15).
 The proprietor took special care to oversee (and correct) our menu choices.
 He ensured we got the most delicious taste experience.

 Probably the most unusual spot we ate was Toffee Art Cafe close to our hotel.
 It was a converted red shipping container on the street.
 The food was good but the large selection of chocolate desserts sealed the deal.

 When we had walked our feet off, the default was pizza.
 And when we followed the recommendations of our hotel and tried Pizzeria Spacca Napoli, we found both the seafood and proscuitto pizzas to be a gourmet delight.

 The 7 days in Bologna flew by.
-We never did take the train into Florence, even though it was only a 45 minute train trip.
-We had done a quick day trip on a previous cruise and we were not sure we really wanted another quick whirlwind tour.
+We never took the train into Florence, even though it was only a 45 minute train trip.
+On a previous cruise we did a day tour of Florence.
+And we were not sure we really wanted another quick whirlwind tour.
 We would leave Florence for another trip (when we would also re-visit Siena).

 Having learned our lesson about regional train travel, we picked our train for Igea Marina with care.
 If you book a first class ticket and don’t get an assigned seat, it is not really first class and don’t expect anything more!
 This is the likely situation when booking regional trains – so consider the high speed trains if you want real first class!

 What was your favourite part of Bologna Old Town – the Fat City, the Educated City or the Red City?